git-davi/EyeOnArt/README.md

 |/

 Credits :
-Davide Casalini, Robert Covic & Stefano Rossi.
+Davide Casalini, Robert Covic & Stefano Rossi

 positional arguments:
   filename        The filename to the source video you want to elaborate

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help      show this help message and exit --skip N_FRAME  The number of frames to skip
 ```